Danthewaann/pyallel/README.md

 options:
-  -h, --help            show this help message and exit -d, --debug           output debug info for each command -n, --non-interactive
+  -h, --help            show this help message and exit -t, --timer           time how long each command is taking -n, --non-interactive
                         run in non-interactive mode -s, --no-stream       don't stream output of each command